CMASCenter/pcluster-cmaq/README.md

 Verify that the compute nodes have stopped in the AWS Web Interface

-Also updated the yaml file to specify the idle time before the compute nodes should be deleted.
+Also updated the yaml file to specify an idle time of 5 minutes after which the compute nodes should be deleted.

 ```
 SlurmSettings: